3beca/cep/README.md

 ## Introduction

 C.E.P. stays for Complex Event Processing.
-Its main goal is to allow you to process events in real time, create alerts, automate processes, and perform stream analytics.
+Its main goal is to allow you to process events.
+Some common use cases are create alerts, automate processes, and perform stream analytics.

 It is modeled in 3 main concepts:
 * **Event Type**: define a type of event.
 This can represent a sensor (i.e.: sensor X temperature).
-* **Target**: web hook urls to forward events payload based on rule matching
+* **Target**: web hook urls to forward events payload based on rule matching.
 * **Rule**: a rule is created for an event type, with a filter that will be evaluated for each event payload received and a target that will be called whenever the filter matches the event payload.

 ## Getting Started